 Why session replay is such a valuable feature, and what you should look out for when starting out.

-Mobile app session recording allows you a window into the users’ view, their frustrations and limitations.
+Mobile app session recording gives you a window into your users’ experiences, frustrations, and challenges.
 This allows product managers, designers, and developers to make better decisions on features and prioritization based on real user expectations.

-Below we’ll be diving into what valuable data you can get from utilizing session replays, the pros and cons, and what you should be looking for when first viewing sessions.
+Below we’ll dive into what valuable data you can get from session replays, the pros and cons, and what you should look out for when you view your first sessions.

 An example of UXCam’s session recording view.